Sunderland A.F.C. supporters: Nicknames

 Supporters of A.F.C.
 Sunderland have historically been named Mackems as are the populace of the city.
 However, during their near 100-year history at Roker Park both the fans and the club were also known as Rokerites while club and players were sometimes known as Rokermen, Roker Men or derivatives of.
 The old nicknames became obsolete after the club left Roker Park for the Stadium of Light in 1997 but have stayed in use.

 In 2000 a public vote was held for supporters to choose the first ever official nickname for the club from five options picked by the club.
 The overwhelming number of respondents supported the nickname of 'The Black Cats'.
 The origin of the nickname has been speculated on and various stories may be apocryphal, but the imagery of a black cat has long been associated with the club both on the crest and memorabilia, and was used throughout the clubs history on club merchandise and supporters clubs prior to becoming official.

 Politics

 According to a YouGov poll in 2014, supporters of Sunderland showed a tendency towards left politics.
+Like the rest of Tyne and Wear, the city of Sunderland itself is a stronghold for the Labour Party, as it is a traditionally working-class city.

 In 2013 the club appointed Paolo Di Canio as manager.
 Di Canio was long associated with Italian Fascism having spoke generously of Benito Mussolini in his 2001 autobiography.
 During the 2010 season he was pictured giving the Roman salute while playing for S.S.
 Lazio against clubs considered to have left leaning politics.

 In response to his appointment club vice-chairman David Miliband resigned.
 The appointment also met with opposition from the Durham Miners' Association which threatened to remove one of its mining banners from Sunderland's Stadium of Light.